 Vice Chancellor of Indian Maritime University, Dr. Malini V. Shankar, I.A.S.
 (Retd.) conveyed through a video message her gratitude to BatStateU and Embassy of India to the Philippines for making the partnership possible.
 “I wish that this MoU becomes a building block for our engagement in the international community especially in the Asian region and thereby promote South-South cooperation”, she added.

 IMU is a central university in India which deals with a wide range of topics related to the sea which is intended to fulfill the requirements of the Maritime Sector of India.
 Composed of six campuses, IMU is poised to play a key role in the development of trained human resources for the maritime sector.

-“I am looking forward that this partnership will be reinforced as soon as possible.
-We will help to facilitate and promote maritime studies, trainings, research and extension work focusing on emerging areas of studies like oceanography, maritime history and laws, security and other related fields. ”,as H.E.
+“I am looking forward to this partnership being reinforced as soon as possible.
+We will help to facilitate and promote maritime studies, training, research and extension work focusing on emerging areas of studies like oceanography, maritime history and laws, security and other related fields. ”,as H.E.
 Shambhu S. Kumaran ended his closing remarks.